Garden City Western Railway: History

-The Garden City Sugar and Land Company, at Garden City, Kansas, built a railroad known as the Garden City Western Railway, constructed in 1915.
-This railroad extends from the Sugar Factory at Garden City in a northwesterly direction about 14 mi through farm lands, held by the Garden City Sugar and Land Company.
-Road built to take care of products of Garden City Sugar and Land Company's holdings in land.
+The Garden City Sugar and Land Company, at Garden City, Kansas, created a railroad known as the Garden City Western Railway, constructed between August 1, 1915 and January 12, 1916, the latter being its first day of operation.
+This railroad extended from the Sugar Factory at Garden City in a northwesterly direction about 14 mi through farm lands, held by the Garden City Sugar and Land Company.
+The road was built to take care of products of Garden City Sugar and Land Company's holdings in land.

 The Nebraska, Kansas and Southern Railway track was laid out 12.6 mi from Garden City and was never operational.
 The rail, fastenings and ties from this railroad were sold in 1915 at a Sheriff's auction to the Garden City Western Railway Company, a subsidiary of the Garden City Sugar and Land Company.

+A snapshot of the Garden City Western as of November 6, 1925 showed it with 13.924 miles of single-track, standard gauge mainline running from a connection with the AT&SF at Garden City northwesterly to Wolf, Kansas, as well as having 1.265 miles of yard tracks and sidings, for a total of 15.189 miles of track.
+It possessed at that time one locomotive, three box cars, one gondola car, and one box-car caboose.
+It was headquartered in Garden City.

 On 1 September 1991 the Garden City Northern Railway (GCNR) merged with the Garden City Western Railway.

 A GCW steam locomotive is currently on static display at the Lee Richardson Zoo in Garden City, located behind the Snack/Gift Shop and across the Drive-In Entrance/Kiosk.